mjw324/next-esentry/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-15-blue.svg)](https://nextjs.org/)

-eSentry is a powerful web application designed to monitor eBay for items as requested by users.
+eSentry is a web application designed to monitor eBay for items as requested by users.
 It tracks new product listings in real-time and notifies users via email, detailing any new listings that meet their filters.
 Notifications are sent out directly after eSentry finds new matching listing(s).

 **Try eSentry** 👉 [esentry.dev](https://www.esentry.dev)